What to do the Day After a DUI? 5 Steps to Take.

 You be unsure of what to do or ask.
 You might be worried about the potential consequences, which can include fines, jail, hours of community service, probation, driver’s license suspension, DUI school, and more.
 You also probably need to get your car our of impound and starting to look for legal help.

-Here are five clear steps to take after a DUI arrest in Hillsborough County, FL, including calling Brett Metcalf, Criminal Defense Attorney, P.A. at (813) 258-4800 for a free initial consultation.
+Here are five clear steps to take after a DUI arrest in Hillsborough County, FL, including calling Metcalf Falls, Criminal Defense Attorneys, P.A. at (813) 258-4800 for a free initial consultation.

 Step 1: Get Out of Jail